Help Center/ Elastic Volume Service/ FAQs/ Capacity/ How Can I View My Disk Usage?

 • Linux: Run the df -h command to check the value in the Size column.

 • Windows: Use the WMI interface to call GetDiskFreeSpaceExW API to obtain disk space data.
 The path of the mount point prefix cannot exceed 64 characters.
-It must start with a letter, and contain only digits, letters, hyphens (-), dots (.), and swung dashes (~).
+It must start with a letter, and contain only digits, letters, hyphens (-), periods (.), and swung dashes (~).

 ≥ 0